github/command/README.md

 permissions:
   pull-requests: write # required for adding reactions to command comments on PRs
   issues: write # required for adding reactions to command comments on issues
+  contents: read # required for command to work
   checks: read # required for checking if the CI checks have passed on a pull request (if using this Action in the context of PR comments)
 ```